microsoft/vscode-docs/docs/python/debugging.md

    > **Note** Starting a debugging session through the Debug Panel, **F5** or **Run > Start Debugging**, when no configuration exists will also bring up the debug configuration menu, but will not create a launch.json file.

-1. The Python extension then creates and opens a `launch.json` file that contains a pre-defined configuration based on what you previously selected, in this case **Python File**.
+1. The Python extension then creates and opens a `launch.json` file that contains a pre-defined configuration based on what you previously selected, in this case, **Python File**.
 You can modify configurations (to add arguments, for example), and also add custom configurations.

    ![Configuration json](images/debugging/configuration-json.png)